Passer au contenu

 Definition

-A Decentralized Identifier (DID) is a new class of identifier that lets a person, organization, or device prove control of a digital identity without relying on a central registry, an identity provider, or a certificate authority.
+A Decentralized Identifier (DID) is a class of identifier that lets a person, organization, or device prove control of a digital identity without relying on a central registry, an identity provider, or a certificate authority.
 A DID is just a string, such as did:key:z6Mk..., that resolves to a DID document describing the public keys and service endpoints needed to interact with the subject.
 Because the holder generates and keeps the corresponding private keys, the identifier is owned outright rather than rented from a platform.
+DIDs v1.0 became a W3C Recommendation in 2022, giving the model a formal standard.

 Why it matters for sovereignty

-Conventional logins are federated: Google, Apple, or a national ID system vouches for you, and can revoke or surveil you.
+Conventional logins are federated: Google, Apple, or a national ID system vouches for you — and can therefore revoke you, surveil you, or disappear with your accounts attached.
 A DID inverts that relationship.
-You can publish a DID anchored to a blockchain, a peer-to-peer network, or simply derived from a key pair, and anyone can verify your control of it by checking a signature.
-The same self-custody discipline a Bitcoiner applies to seed phrases applies to DID keys: lose them and you lose the identity, so backup and key rotation matter.
+You can publish an identifier anchored to a blockchain, hosted on a domain you control, distributed over a peer-to-peer network, or derived purely from a key pair, and anyone can verify your control of it by checking a signature against the DID document.
+No platform sits between you and the proof.
+The custody discipline transfers directly from Bitcoin: the same care a Bitcoiner applies to a seed phrase applies to DID keys — lose them without a rotation path and you lose the identity; leak them and someone else is you.
+Key management is not a footnote to self-sovereign identity; it is the whole substance of it.

 Methods and resolution